unitaryfund/mitiq/docs/source/guide/ddd-1-intro.md

 The section [Apply DDD](#apply-ddd) applies the protocol in a single step, and then in the section [Step by step application of DDD](#step-by-step-application-of-ddd), we’ll show how you can apply the technique stepwise.

 This workflow can be executed by a single call to {func}`.execute_with_ddd`.
-If more control is needed over the protocol, Mitiq provides {func}`.construct_circuits` and {func}`.ddd.combine_results` to handle the first and second steps respectively.
+If more control is needed over the protocol, Mitiq provides {func}`.ddd.construct_circuits` and {func}`.ddd.combine_results` to handle the first and second steps respectively.

 As with all techniques, DDD is compatible with any frontend supported by Mitiq: